ruslanmv/ruslanmv.github.io/_posts/2021-06-06-What-all-should-a-data-scientist-know.md

 **What is Accumulator variable?**

 Accumulator variables: These variables are called updatable shared variables.
 They are added through associative and commutative operations and are used for performing counter or sum operations.
 PySpark supports the creation of numeric type accumulators by default.
 It also has the ability to add custom accumulator types.
 The custom types can be of two types:

 **What is PySpark Architecture?**

 PySpark similar to Apache Spark works in master-slave architecture pattern.
 Here, the master node is called the Driver and the slave nodes are called the workers.
 When a Spark application is run, the Spark Driver creates SparkContext which acts as an entry point to the spark application.
 All the operations are executed on the worker nodes.
 The resources required for executing the operations on the worker nodes are managed by the Cluster Managers

 **What is the common workflow of a spark program?**

 The most common workflow followed by the spark program is:
 The first step is to create input RDDs depending on the external data.
 Data can be obtained from different data sources.
 Post RDD creation, the RDD transformation operations like filter() or map() are run for creating new RDDs depending on the business logic.
 If any intermediate RDDs are required to be reused for later purposes, we can persist those RDDs.
 Lastly, if any action operations like first(), count() etc are present then spark launches it to initiate parallel computation.
-Spark SQL is Apache Spark's module for working with structured data.
-A SparkSession can be used create DataFrame, register DataFrame as tables, execute SQL over tables, cache tables, and read parquet files

 **Congratulations!**    You have read an small summary about important things in **Data Science**.